-Tumor marker antigens can be detected in higher-than-normal amounts in the blood, urine, or body tissues of some individuals with certain types of cancer.
-A tumor marker may be produced by a tumor itself or by the body's response to the presence of cancer.
-A variety of substances, including enzymes, hormones, antigens, and proteins may be called tumor markers.
+A variety of substances, including enzymes, hormones, antigens, and proteins, can be detected in higher-than-normal amounts in the blood, urine, or body tissues of some individuals with certain types of cancer.
+These tumor markers may be produced by a tumor itself or by the body's response to the presence of cancer.
+The detection of tumor markers may be used to determine a diagnosis, disease progression, or response to treatment; however, these markers may also be elevated in individuals with benign conditions.
+The use of tumor markers for diagnosing ovarian cancer is insufficient in the absence of a comprehensive evaluation that includes abdominal/pelvic examination.

-Cancer antigen 125 (CA 125) measurement for detection of ovarian cancer is considered medically necessary if the medical appropriateness criteria are met.
+The measurement of ovarian cancer tumor markers is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits, or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

 American College of Obstetricians and Gynecologists.
-(2017, September).
-Committee opinion #716: the role of the obstetrician-gynecologist in the early detection of epithelial ovarian cancer in women at average risk.
-Retrieved June 20, 2018 from http://www.acog.org.
+(2017, September; reaffirmed 2019).
+Committee opinion #716.
+The role of the obstetrician-gynecologist in the early detection of epithelial ovarian cancer in women at average risk.
+Retrieved March 15, 2021 from http://www.acog.org.

 Buys, S., Partridge, E., Black, A., Johnson, C., Camerato, L., Isaacs, C. et al. (2011).
 Effect of screening on ovarian cancer mortality.
 The prostate, lung, colorectal and ovarian (PLCO) cancer screening randomized controlled trial.
 Journal of American Medical Association, 305 (22), 2295-2303.
 (Level 1 evidence)